sharanKumar/nodejs-CRUD/README.md

 - **DELETE /api/tutorials/:id**: Delete a specific tutorial by ID.
 - **DELETE /api/tutorials**: Delete all tutorials.

-### Bcrypt Significance

-Bcrypt is used to hash passwords before storing them in the database.
-This ensures that even if the database is compromised, the actual passwords are not exposed.
-Bcrypt is a strong hashing algorithm that incorporates a salt to protect against rainbow table attacks and is computationally intensive to protect against brute-force attacks.

-### Importance of Bcrypt for Privacy

-Using bcrypt for hashing passwords is crucial for maintaining user privacy.
-By hashing passwords, we ensure that the actual passwords are never stored in plain text.
-This means that even if an attacker gains access to the database, they will not be able to retrieve the original passwords.
-Bcrypt's use of salting and its computationally intensive nature make it a robust choice for protecting user passwords against various types of attacks, thereby enhancing the overall security and privacy of user data.

 ## Testing

 You can test the API endpoints using tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/).